-“Workplace theft is a huge problem; according to a survey by CNN, it’s the cause of failure for one in three businesses,” says Joe Mac McConnell, vice president of small business at ADT Security Services in Boca Raton, FL.
+“Workplace theft is a huge problem; according to a survey by CNN, it’s the cause of failure for one in three businesses,” says Joe Mac McConnell, vice president of Cox Business Security Solutions in Atlanta, GA.

 Building owners and facility managers need to equip themselves to fight office crime and protect their businesses with an integrated, careful approach.
 Find out who may be stealing from you, and how you can prevent it.

-The answer: anyone.
+The answer: anyone could.
 From serial thieves and desperate employees to cleaning staff or building visitors, the profile of an office thief varies.

-“Theft in the workplace is a serious matter that’s on the rise for a large majority of facilities,” says Mark Hankewycz, director of security services at Chantilly, VA-based Protection Engineering Group Inc. “With the current economic downturn, incidents of theft – along with other criminal activity – are on the rise.”
+“Theft in the workplace is a serious matter that’s on the rise for a large majority of facilities,” says Mark Hankewycz, principal at Maryland-based M2H Protection.
+“With the current economic downturn, incidents of theft – along with other criminal activity – are on the rise.”